Confessions of a Cholera Girl

 (13:43 – 13:53)

-So, the categories just refer to the speed that the wind is moving at.
-It is not about like the amount of flooding that is going to occur.
-So, hurricanes are getting worse.
+So the categories just refer to the speed that the wind is moving at.
+It’s not about like the amount of flooding that’s going to occur.
+So hurricanes are getting worse.

 (13:54 – 14:12)

-By worse, I specifically mean they are getting more intense.
-The frequency at which hurricanes are occurring is not increasing per se, but hurricanes are projected to get more intense as global warming increases.
-But I saw on the news, our president said he is never seen a Category 5 before.
+By worse, I specifically mean they’re getting more intense.
+The frequency at which hurricanes are occurring isn’t increasing per se, but hurricanes are projected to get more intense as global warming increases.
+But I saw on the news, our president said he’s never seen a Category 5 before.

 (14:13 – 14:23)

 We have had several Category 5 hurricanes during his presidency.
 Did they all hit Alabama?
-No, no, no. No, they have not been hitting Alabama.
+No, no, no. No, they haven’t been hitting Alabama.

 (14:23 – 14:42)

-I do not, when was the last time we had one hit Alabama?
+I don’t, when was the last time we had one hit Alabama?
 Like the actual hurricane, not like the storm portion, but like the actual hurricane.
-Because once it like makes land, it will weaken and continue like going up.
-And so, you can get like the remnants of a hurricane up in like Idaho, but it is not the actual hurricane.
+Because once it like makes land, it’ll weaken and continue like going up.
+And so you can get like the remnants of a hurricane up in like Idaho, but it’s not the actual hurricane.

 (14:42 – 15:02)